blakeberg/geth-node/README.md

 *Instead of `geth` ... and `geth attach` you can run `get console` to get both logging and interactive JavaScript console.*

+>If you have an issue with cross origin requests you can allow all domains with parameter `--rpccorsdomain "*"` and if you can't connect to geth node you can allow all adresses with parameter `--rpcaddr "0.0.0.0"`

 #### from inside

 1. connect with ssh